akerber47/akerber47.github.io/reading.md

 sit down and think hard about what I've read in the past that's valuable.

 ### 2022 March
+- Benoit B. Mandelbrot, *The Fractalist*
+- Edward O. Thorp, *A Man for All Markets*
+- Gregory Zuckerman, *The Man Who Solved the Market*
 - David Beazley & Brian K. Jones, *Python Cookbook*
 - Kate Atkinson, *Transcription*
 - Lindsay Ellis, *Axiom's End*